 - 10 More Tips To Breaking Down A Brick Wall

 The important thing to note is that there are ways that you can use to break down that brick wall that has stopped you right in your tracks.

 So, DO NOT get disappointed!

 Personally and truthfully this is not a reason why I hate genealogy.
 I thought though that I would include it as I know many of you may become annoyed when discovering something unusual or unsavory about your ancestors.

 Expect the ugly truth!

-I discovered this fact through checking newspaper archives.
+I discovered this fact by checking newspaper archives.
 It was great seeing this side of my family tree.
 I just didn’t know anything about this story so it was exciting to show my father these articles.